steveturbek/tangible-interfaces/book.md

 #### 5. Motion and Gesture: Accelerometers and Spatial Input

 **Concept:** Accelerometers and gyroscopes enable gesture-based interaction.
 Learn to design for tilt, shake, and rotation.
 Consider calibration, gesture recognition, and the difference between intentional and incidental movement.

+**Case Study:** Nintendo Wii's motion controls.
+The Wii Remote revolutionized gaming by making motion the primary input.
+However, it also revealed gesture design challenges: imprecise movements, calibration drift, and the "waggle problem" where players could cheat by shaking randomly instead of performing intended gestures.
+Later iterations added the MotionPlus accessory for higher precision, showing how gesture interfaces require careful tuning between accessibility and accuracy.

 **Workshop:** Create a tilt-based game or control system using the micro:bit's built-in accelerometer.
 Design gestures that feel natural and test their reliability.